Squamous Cell Carcinoma Stages

 These stages can influence the specific types of treatment that are recommended for a patient.
 For instance, topical chemotherapy might be an option for small, low-risk lesions, while more extensive surgery might be necessary for later-stage cancers.
 By choosing the least aggressive treatment that is effective for a specific stage of cancer, an oncologist can individualize a patient’s treatment plan while ensuring the best possible quality of life.

 Diagnostic services, staging services and a comprehensive range of treatments are all available at Moffitt Cancer Center, and referrals are not required.
-To learn more about squamous cell carcinoma stages and the treatments options for each, call 1-888-663-3488 or submit a new patient registration form online.
+To learn more about squamous cell carcinoma stages and the treatment options for each, call 1-888-663-3488 or submit a new patient registration form online.